Holiday Village Mall

 Holiday Village Mall is a two leveled shopping mall located in Great Falls, Montana, United States.
 The shopping center opened in November 1959 with Albertsons as an anchor store.
 The mall was expanded into an enclosed shopping mall between 1962 and 1967.
-Today, the mall is anchored by Bed Bath & Beyond, Big Lots, Harbor Freight Tools, Hobby Lobby, J. C. Penney, PetSmart, Ross Dress for Less, and Scheels.
+Today, the mall is anchored by Big Lots, Harbor Freight Tools, Hobby Lobby, JCPenney, PetSmart, Ross Dress for Less, and Scheels.

 History

 Opening and expansions

 The idea of the Holiday Village Mall was conceived in 1956 by owners Don F. Robinson, Theodore J. Mitchell and John T. Mitchell.
 The first store in the shopping center, an Albertsons food and drug store, opened for business in November 1959.
 The shopping center's formal grand opening was held in January 1960.
 Among the first stores in the 100,000 square-foot center were Hesteds, Rosana, Kops Music Mart, and Holiday Jewelry and Gifts.

 The first expansion of the shopping center, completed in September 1962, added an enclosed wing with several new shops and a 4B's buffet-style restaurant.
 Another addition, a larger Hesteds department store, opened in November 1962.
 Skaggs Drug Centers acquired the Albertsons pharmacy in July 1963.

 Ground was broken for another expansion of the mall in February 1966.
 The new expansion, which was completed in September, included a Montgomery Ward department store and service center.
 A third expansion of the mall was constructed in 1967.
 This expansion included the addition of a Buttrey-Osco food and drug store and a first-run, 796-seat movie theater.
 The opening of the new section was briefly delayed after a fire caused damage to the new Buttrey-Osco store.
 In July 1969, a Buttreys Suburban department store opened at the mall.